Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 Maximum inactivity period before the session expires.

-Specify whether the SDK should send the events for some time when the app is moved to the background.
-Currently it is available only for iOS & tvOS.
+Determines if the SDK should send the events for some time when the app is moved to the background.
+Currently, this feature is available only for iOS & tvOS.

 false